github-pfeifer-syscon-de/genericImg/README.md

 ### LogView

-- if you wan't to use LogView with syslog, as there is no universal syslog format you may need to adapt the LogViewSyslog::parse method
+- if you want to use LogView with syslog, as there is no universal syslog format you may need to adapt the LogViewSyslog::parse method

 ## Structure